hashicorp/terraform-website/content/source/docs/enterprise/admin/active-active.html.md

 ```

-Displays status info on the replicated sub-system.
+Displays status info on the Replicated sub-system.
 Key values to note are that `State` and `DesiredState` are both "started" and `IsTransitioning` is false.

 ## Upgrading TFE or Patching TFE Node Instances

-The mechanism used to upgrade the TFE node instances is to fully repave the instances (destroy and rebuild entirely)
+The mechanism used to upgrade the TFE node instances is to fully repave the instances (destroy and rebuild entirely).
-.
 This is another reason why using automation to build the instances is important.
 Currently, the safest way to perform and upgrade is to shut down all node instances, rebuild one node to validate a successful upgrade, and then scale to additional nodes (currently max 2).

 These are the steps required to repave the node instances:

-*   Run the _node-drain_ command as described previously on each node to complete active work and stop new work from being processed.
+*   Run the `node-drain` command as described previously on each node to complete active work and stop new work from being processed.
 *   Update the instance build configuration such as setting a new **ReleaseSequence** to upgrade versions and/or make any other alterations such as patching the base image used for building the instances.
-*   Follow the instructions in [Terraform Enterprise Active/Active](https://www.terraform.io/docs/enterprise/install/active-active.html) to scale down to zero nodes and proceed through scaling up to 1 node, validating success, and then scaling additional nodes.
+*   Follow the instructions in [Terraform Enterprise Active/Active](https://www.terraform.io/docs/enterprise/install/active-active.html) to scale down to zero nodes and proceed through scaling up to one node, validating success, and then scaling additional nodes.

-If planned and orchestrated efficiently, the total downtime for the repaving will be the amount of time it has taken to build 1 node as processing will resume as soon as the first node is functional.
+If planned and orchestrated efficiently, the total downtime for the repaving will be the amount of time it has taken to build one node as processing will resume as soon as the first node is functional.